The Best Things To Do in Downtown Manhattan

 Even if the name suggests otherwise: the Brandy Library has a huge selection of even very rare whiskeys in its program, which will make the heart of every whiskey fan beat faster.
 More than 1,000 bottles are used as decoration, especially in the evening it looks like a library of high-proof drinks.
 What we found very exciting are their events where you can learn more about Bourbons, Cognacs etc. Conclusion: Super-atmospheric and a real highlight!

-see WebsiteAdd to myNY added02 142 Sullivan Bar
+see WebsiteAdd to myNY added -

 142 Sullivan Bar is a very popular little bar, especially with New Yorkers, in the Soho neighborhood, just two blocks from Bleecker Street and one block from W Houston Street.